opsallthethings/ShowOutlines/2013-10-16-Ops-Is-Value-Add.md

   * help devs find innovative solutions
   * keep them writing code and get services ready for them to play with
   * suggest ways to keep them from needing to write code because something like an LB will handle it
+* *Chris* We hurt our own image

-Mordac preventer of information systems
+  * Mordac preventer of information systems
-End user productivity
+  * The IT crowd
-Fake business value aka filtering
+  * Fake business value aka filtering
-The it crowd
+  * BOFH
+  * Saying "no"
+    * No from Ops mean No Ops
+    * The pro-card is king

 Closing